 So what exists to contain the fallout from a worker injury?
 In America, merely one organization: OSHA.
 Unfortunately, OSHA has always been understaffed and underfunded.
 In fact, the AFL-CIO estimates that if OSHA were attempt to inspect every single workplace they are responsible for, it would take one hundred and fifty-nine years.
 There is only one OSHA inspector for every 60,000 American workers, and worse still, the OSHA budget has come under fire from Trump, who has frozen all OSHA hires causing a 4% decline in the number of inspectors in the last few years.

 Intenseye is a cutting-edge piece of software that brings computational intelligence to video analysis.
-Intenseye is a software installed in work-place cameras that can monitor whether or not safety regulations are being followed.
+Intenseye is a software installed in workplace cameras that can monitor whether or not safety regulations are being followed.
 Intenseye utilizes a deep-learning algorithm; as nearly 2 million images have been fed to the software to improve its accuracy and success rate.
 As a result, the software has learned over time to accurately predict the age, gender, and body pose of individuals, all in an anonymous way that protects the privacy of workers.
 This has broad applications in retail analytics and video analytics, but perhaps most importantly, it can be crucial for saving lives and preventing injuries in the workplace.

 How exactly can video analytics and machine learning play a role in worker safety?
 With Intenseye, in more ways than one.
 For starters, Intenseye can detect if workers are wearing protective safety equipment, such as helmets, gloves, and glasses.
 The Intenseye dashboard allows the user to “check” which types of gear they want to detect, and Intenseye can seamlessly flag instances when workers forget to wear their gear.

 But safety gear is only the beginning of the true breadth of Intenseye’s capabilities.
-With Intenseye software, you can take a video and easily customize the way you want to analyze it.
+With Intenseye software, you can take a video and easily customize it the way you want to analyze it.
 This is particularly relevant if you want to track human movement in a particular area, say, a danger zone.
 Simply create the shape of the danger zone with your mouse in seconds, and Intenseye will track how many times it is crossed in a given day.

 This same software can be used for very specific applications, such as enforcing vehicle unloading rules, by tracking where workers are unloading and reloading vehicles to transport produced goods.

 The applications of Intenseye can be incredibly specific, and customizable to your own workplace.
-Another great example of specific use of Intenseye is body part tracking.
-Intenseye can isolate for specific parts of the body (hands, for example), and isolate where they are moving.
+Another great example of the specific use of Intenseye is body part tracking.
+Intenseye can isolate specific parts of the body (hands, for example), and isolate where they are moving.
 Such technology is able to track if workers are properly holding onto banisters and stairwells when they cross onto bridges within the factory.
 Most importantly, the applications are customizable in limitless ways, and the software is straightforward and simple to use: there is no engineering experience required whatsoever.

 To use Intenseye, you simply need an IP-enabled camera.
 Enter the link for the camera into Intenseye’s online portal, and start receiving real-time analysis!
 There is no lengthy and costly installation period for cameras that conduct the analysis — all analysis is conducted online, using your existing cameras.
 Moreover, unlike other software, there is no face detection and Intenseye does not store analyzed videos; they are yours to keep.
 Most importantly, with Intenseye, you can receive live alerts when violations occur, you do not need to upload your videos and wait hours for them to be analyzed.